Anything you ever do should be consensual and if practicing the art of BDSM using a system such as S.S.C, Traffic lights or other system.

 That being said, there are certainly some sexual turn-ons that do not work well, or work poorly for some people.

 Unwanted Sexual Fantasies and Behaviour.
 Enjoyment of pornography can sometimes get in the way of friendships and intimacy.
 Some people obsess about sex as a way of avoiding intimacy and other difficult feelings like sadness and anxiety.
 Some may try to “sexualize” all aspects of all relationships, when it is inappropriate to do so.
 Or, a person’s sexual turn-ons may be so refined that it is difficult to find a partner, in which case they may want to work on expanding their sexual repertoire.
 Or, an erotic preference may be enjoyed by one but not both of a couple, causing great conflict within the relationship.
 Or, a person may have difficulty in self-acceptance or coming out to potential intimate partners.
 Clearly, sexual behaviour that involves non-consenting adults is a problem.

 There are some erotic fantasies which you may decide are best left as fantasy.

 Erotic fantasies which are truly dysfunctional for a person, or sexual behaviours which need to be changed or abandoned, are often complicated with layers of guilt and shame.
 Coming to terms with these fantasies and behaviours requires setting aside the shame in favor of self-understanding.
 As long as shame obscures the understanding of unwanted behaviors, working to change them is like working in a dark fog.

-This whole process can be easier if you are working with a therapist who you know is comfortable with these issues.
+This whole process can be easier if you are working with a therapist like myself who you know can be comfortable with these issues.